Untitled (Wintersleep album)

 The second album by Canadian indie rock band Wintersleep is untitled.
 It was released February 15, 2005 on Dependent Music.

 The CD contains a hidden track called "Spring".
 The song can be heard by 'rewinding' the first track of the CD, as it is found in the pregap of the first track.

+Instead of a booklet or poster of lyrics etc. The CD and vinyl record include a children's storybook illustrated by Jud Haynes.
+It is about a boy named Tom Kotter who lost his heart.

 In 2006, Jud Haynes and James Mejia, who did the artwork for the album, were nominated for a Juno in the category of "CD/DVD Artwork Design of the Year".